mmistakes/minimal-mistakes/_posts/2023-10-22-practical-type-level-programming.md

 Recall that when we wrote code with `inline`s the resulting code got recursively evaluated at compile-time.
 In theory, we could make a recursive function that would take our complex data and recursively convert it to string literals a bunch of `+` calls.

 This could definitely work[^exercise], but it's going to be very low-level string manipulation, as we won't have any access to the standard string utility functions.
-This sounds tedious, working at the value-level does not buy as much.
+This sounds tedious, working at the value-level does not buy us much.
 But we do have an alternative though.

 [^exercise]: As per usual, feel free to make into an exercise: given the results of `FindDuplicates` turn it into a value, and then into a single error message that can be passed to `error`.